ucf-icorps/i-corps-left-hand-syllabus/chapter5/pre-class.md

      * Narrative Arc: Lessons learned how?
 Enthusiasm, despair, learning then insight

-     * Show us: Images and demo to illustrate  learning = wireframes and pivots to finished product
+     * Show us: Images and demo to illustrate  learning = wire frames and pivots to finished product

      * Editing: Does each slide advance the character and plot (learning)